We don't just talk cars ... we teach you how to buy them.

 And the previous generation's "attractive" interior was upgraded to one of the best in its class with high-grade materials and plenty of features, while the hatchback offers particularly generous storage room as well.
 Both body styles also come with a convenient 60/40 split-folding rear seat for added cargo capacity when needed.

-Like its predecessor, the newest Mazda 3 offers a level of refined road manners that belie its "economy car" status ... and even moreso.
-Blessed with a performance-oriented chassis tuning as well as quick and fairly responsive steering, this Mazda 3 is a capable and confident handler.
+Like its predecessor, this Mazda3 offered a level of refined road manners that belie its "economy car" status ... and even moreso.
+Blessed with a performance-oriented chassis tuning as well as quick and fairly responsive steering, this Mazda3 is a capable and confident handler.
 Even so, its highway ride is likely still smooth enough to satisfy most, although perhaps some used to softer suspensions may find it on the firm side.

-Here's a summary of the more significant changes over the years to bear in mind.
+Here's a summary of the more significant changes over these years to bear in mind.

 The s Grand Touring added to the S Touring a leather interior, heated front seats, automatic climate control, trip computer, and xenon headlamps.
 And all s models were given standard antilock brakes (ABS).

-All in all, we believe the Mazda 3 makes an excellent choice as a used car purchase and can make some suggestions that will save money when buying one.
+All in all, we believe an older Mazda3 can still make a solid and more dollar-friendly choice in today's market.
+And we can make some suggestions that will save money when buying one.

-There are actually several different ways to buy a pre-owned Mazda 3 at the lowest price, and even at wholesale.
+There are actually several different ways to buy an older Mazda3 at the lowest price, and even at wholesale.
 You can click on the links to each of the following methods to get the specific instructions.